MichalWozniczka/minesweeper_inference_cpp/README.md

 which, for the "easy" difficulty in normal Minesweeper games (8x8 grid, 10 mines) is equal to 23,667,689,815 (23 trillion!!) observation, per tile!
 This makes finding the exact probability that a tile contains a mine basically impossible within a reasonable timeframe on a personal computer.

 This app tries to remedy this by taking a sample of random mine positions instead of observing every possible mine position.
 Presumably, taking a large enough sample of possible mine positions allows for a precise enough calculation to approximate finding the exact probability.
-This application takes 100,000 samples per tile for an 8x8 grid with 10 mines.
+This application repeatedly takes samples, normalizes them, and compares them to previous samples.
+If no tile's probability changed by more than 0.01, the beliefs are considered "converged" and are acted upon by choosing the tile with the lowest probability of holding a mine.

 # Performance features